uvarc/rc-website/content/post/2023-july-maintenance.md

 ### New scratch

 We are pleased to announce a new storage system for scratch that can be accessed at `/scratch/$USER` after the maintenance.
 The old GPFS scratch will be retired on **DATE** and **all data will be wiped**.
 If you wish to retain your old scratch files, we have prepared a Slurm script at **URL** to assist you with migration to the new scratch.
 (Edit the script if you only need a subset of your old files.)
 As we expect a high volume of data migration, please refrain from doing so on the login nodes but instead submit it as a job via the provided Slurm script.
 You will not be able to use Globus to transfer files from old scratch to new scratch.

-The new scratch is subject to the same 10 TB quota.
+The new scratch is subject to the same 10 TB quota and 90-day purge policy.
 There is no restriction on the number of files.
+A friendly reminder that scratch is intended as a temporary work directory, not long-term storage space.
+It is not backed up and old files need to be purged periodically for system stability.
+RC offers a number of low-cost storage options to researchers.
+For more information, visit our [storage page](/userinfo/storage).

 ### Modules